dealpath/redtrack/README.md

 ```timestamp``` Partially Supported.
 Not all time formats are supported.
 Timeformat for Redshift is very restrictive (simply checking for a valid Ruby time is not sufficient) and thus this is done via string matching.
 [Documentation](http://docs.aws.amazon.com/redshift/latest/dg/r_DATEFORMAT_and_TIMEFORMAT_strings.html)<br/>
 ```decimal``` Supported.
 Checks that the value is a numeric, eg, converts to float.

-Redtrack type filtering is done [here](https://github.com/redhotlabs/redtrack/blob/master/lib/redtrack_datatypes.rb) and contributions to filtering logic are welcome:
+Redtrack type filtering is done [here](https://github.com/redhotlabs/redtrack/blob/master/lib/redtrack_datatypes.rb) and contributions to filtering logic are welcome.

-#### Unsopported Redshift schema options
+#### Unsupported Redshift schema options

 1) Creating Redshift tables with Redshift Column Attributes, [From Docs](http://docs.aws.amazon.com/redshift/latest/dg/r_CREATE_TABLE_NEW.html).
 This includes the following parameters: DEFAULT, IDENTITY, and ENCODE.
-DISTKEY and SORTKEY will be created as table attributes, but not as column attributes.
-You can manually set attributes on the columns.
+DISTKEY and SORTKEY can be created as table attributes, but not as column attributes.
+You can manually set attributes on the columns outside of Redtrack.

 2) Creating Redshift Tables with table Constraints, [From Docs](http://docs.aws.amazon.com/redshift/latest/dg/r_CREATE_TABLE_NEW.html).
 This includes UNIQUE, PRIMARY KEY, and FOREIGN_KEY constraints.
-You can manually set these values on the table schema.
+You can manually set these values on the table schema outside of Redtrack.

 3) Enforcement of Unique column constraints, [From Docs](http://docs.aws.amazon.com/redshift/latest/dg/r_CREATE_TABLE_NEW.html), The RedTrack client will not verify that an event's property is actually unique.
-What will happen is that the events will fail to load.
+Additionally, Redshift does not enforce uniqueness either [Redshift documentation](http://docs.aws.amazon.com/redshift/latest/dg/t_Defining_constraints.html).

 # Documentation / Further reading